-However, as people got to know each other better and got used to work in common ways, the lines between the external teams and the internal ones became blurry and overtime those lines completely disappeared on the day to day work activities.
+However, as people got to know each other better and got used to working in common ways, the lines between the external teams and the internal ones became blurry, and over time those lines completely disappeared on the day to day work activities.

 Traditionally, in many companies, any team or function that is not part of the in-house organization is considered an outsourced activity.

-So in a way, the fact that the external teams belong to different legal organizations, are located in different countries, are subject to different labor laws, have different employment contracts and different vacation policies doesn’t matter much.
+So in a way, the fact that the external teams belong to different legal organizations, are located in various countries, are subject to different labor laws, have different employment contracts, and different vacation policies doesn’t matter much.

-What matters are the actual people that belong to those external teams and their ability to learn how to interact and work with each other in a common way.
+What is important are the actual people that belong to those external teams and their ability to learn how to interact and commonly work with each other.
 Once they reach a certain level of close cooperation, adhere to shared routines and trust each other, they don’t seem anymore as “internal” and “external” but become part of one single whole.

 So what does all of this have to do with software containers?